Apply for a Conference

 Will this conference inform applicant’s ongoing work in the food system?
 Applicants must be currently employed in food system work Total Points: 10

-Expected impact of information sharing on return.
+Expected impact of information sharing on return (see above for details on what this entails).
 Examples of questions to ask when evaluating impact include:

 - Does this provide information or skills that translate to specific actions?